DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Special Education, M.A.T.

-Students on an adapted curriculum often have a diagnosed intellectual disability, and learn academic skills and functional life skills tailored to their individual needs.
-In Georgia schools, students on an adapted curriculum receive most of their academic instruction in small-group settings.
-This concentration focuses on effective instruction for students on an adapted curriculum from preschool to 12th grade.
+Those in schools on an adapted curriculum often have a diagnosed intellectual disability.
+They learn academic skills and functional life skills tailored to their individual needs.
+In Georgia schools they receive most of their academic instruction in small-group settings.
+With this concentration, you’ll focus on effective instruction for students on an adapted curriculum from preschool to 12th grade.

-Students with disabilities in the general curriculum follow the same curriculum as their peers without disabilities, but with specialized support and accommodations to meet their needs.
+Those with disabilities in the general curriculum follow the same curriculum as their peers without disabilities, but with specialized support and accommodations to meet their needs.
 In Georgia schools, students on a general curriculum receive most of their academic instruction in general education classroom settings.
-This concentration focuses on effective instruction for students served in the general curriculum from preschool to 12th grade.
+With this concentration, you will focus on effective instruction for students served in the general curriculum from preschool to 12th grade.

-This concentration prepares teachers to educate students who are deaf or hard of hearing, and to work in schools that use a visual language, including residential schools, day schools and public school programs.
-Students learn about services across a wide variety of placement options and participate in in-depth coursework and experiences that will develop their skills for teaching in multilingual settings.
-Graduates will be certified to teach deaf children up through 12th grade.
+You will learn to educate students who are deaf or hard of hearing.
+You’ll learn to work in schools that use a visual language, including residential schools, day schools and public school programs.
+You’ll learn about services across a wide variety of placement options and get in-depth coursework and experiences that will develop your skills for teaching in multilingual settings.
+Upon successful completion, you will be certified to teach deaf children up through 12th grade.

 Education programs leading to professional licensure or certification (nursing, education, social work, counseling, accounting, allied health professions, etc.) may require additional approval from separate licensing boards, depending on the state.
 Students who live or plan to live outside Georgia and are considering a professional program should contact the appropriate board in their state of residency prior to beginning a course of study.
 To help students find the best-known contact information for the appropriate state licensing board and for a list of Georgia State program contacts, visit the Student Consumer Information website.